AliBerardi/CuTransmission_analysis/README.md

 ```bash
 docker run --name container_name -it ntof-env
 ```
-To run the container with only all the analysis codes.
+To run the container with all the analysis codes.

 3. Save outputs and results:
 To save the result(s) of the analysis, located in the `OUTPUT/` folder (*inside the container*):